First Post: Setting Up the Log

 ✓ A temporary RTK subscription that’s still active—but won’t be for long

 So this is part necessity, part curiosity, and part mental challenge.
-If I can replace a €300–500/year subscription with a €100–200 one-time setup, that’s a win.
+If I can replace a six-month subscription of €500+ with a €300–500 one-time setup, that’s a win.
 Even better if I learn a bunch along the way.

-The Three Workflows I’ll Be Testing
+The Three Scenarios I’ll Be Testing

-2. u-blox ZED-F9P Based DIY RTK with Solar Power
+1. u-blox ZED-F9P Based DIY RTK with Solar Power

 3. The “Far Out” Experiment: Error Modeling Distant CORS Corrections